mcbe-toolbox-lc/addon-template/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshot/Video**
-If applicable, add a screenshot or a video to help explain your problem.
+If applicable, add a screenshot or video to help explain your problem.

+**Additional context**
+Add any other context about the problem here.